 Through chassis improvements, better padding, advanced restraint systems, and improved emergency protocols, the sport will continue evolving in 2025.
 While drivers will always face risks at 300+ mph, the NHRA’s commitment to continuous safety enhancement provides crucial protection.

-Force and Todd’s remarkable recoveries stand as testaments to these life-saving systems and the unbreakable spirit of drag racing’s greatest competitors.
+Force’s recovery from injuries sustained in the 2024 crash and Todd’s resilience highlight the effectiveness of safety systems and the unbreakable spirit of drag racing’s greatest competitors.

 What caused John Force’s engine to explode?